Pranavshinde-sa/Devboard/README.md

 >
 > The original application source code (frontend and backend business logic) was **not developed by me**.
 It is based on the DevBoard application created by the original author.
 >
-> My contribution is focused entirely on the **DevOps, containerization, deployment, and infrastructure implementation**.
-All Docker, deployment, infrastructure, and automation work in this repository is my own.
+> My contribution is focused entirely on the **DevOps, containerization, deployment, infrastructure, and automation implementation**.
+All Docker, CI/CD, deployment, infrastructure, and automation work in this repository is my own.

 ---